msmith1392/travelgetaway/README.md

 docker-compose up --build
 ```

+Running `docker-compose up --build` will start the frontend, backend, and database containers:

 - Frontend: [http://localhost:3000](http://localhost:3000)
 - Backend API: [http://localhost:8080](http://localhost:8080)
 - Postgres: exposed on port 5432

+---

 ### Development (without Docker)

+You can also run each service directly for local development:

 #### Frontend